 By the same logic, I could not imagine trying to fall asleep with the eyes of my self-portrait glaring down on me.
 But that same self-portrait keeping an eye on me while I work in my studio-office reminds me that I am an artist and a writer.
 This is a much better location, based on the content.

 This type of logic applies to nudity as well.
-You may love the nude body and think that if Rembrandt nudes can hang in famous art galleries then they can do the same in my home.
-That’s when you have to ask yourself “why” when choosing a particular location.
+You may love the nude body and think that if Rembrandt nudes can hang in famous art galleries then they can do the same in your home.
+That’s when you have to ask yourself “why” before choosing a particular location.
 If you chose a piece for your own enjoyment, then place it where you will enjoy it most.
-If you bought it to prove that you have a good eye for art, especially evocative pieces, then definitely place it where others can enjoy it too – but also a space where they can avert their eyes if they don’t share your same joy of the old master’s style of nudity.
-But don’t hang erotic art where every time they raise their eyes to converse with you your dinner guests are subjected to thoughts of how quickly they can finish dinner .
+If you bought it to prove that you have a good eye for art, especially evocative pieces, then definitely place it where others can enjoy it too.
+Nonetheless, you might choose a space where they can avert their eyes if they don’t share your same joy of the old master’s style of nudity. in my opinion, I don’t think you should place erotic or controversial art in a spot where people cannot get away from it.
+You don’t want a situation where every time your dinner guests raise their eyes to converse with you, they are thinking: “How quickly can we finish dinner?”

 Whatever attracted you to a piece of art should also be considered when you select its place to hang – whether you will share it with the world or keep it all to yourself.
-If you have an exceptional piece and it hangs in your bedroom where guests rarely wander in your home, you can still invite them in for a personal viewing.
-In fact, maybe an art tour comes with cocktails before dinner and will form the centre of an ice-breaking conversation over dinner.
+If you have an exceptional piece and it hangs in your bedroom (where guests rarely wander in your home), you can still invite them in for a personal viewing.
+In fact, maybe an art tour comes with cocktails before dinner?
+Perhaps art becomes the topic of an ice-breaking conversation over dinner.

 How does the piece speak to you?